Infineon/linux-optiga-trust-m/README.md

-# Linux tools and examples for OPTIGA™ Trust M1/M3 security solution
+# Linux tools and examples</br> for OPTIGA™ Trust M1/M3 security solution

 1. [About](#about)
     * [Prerequisites](#prerequisites)